∗ ∗ ∗

 Lastly, The Rogue One, none of this means you have to do everything by yourself either.
 Even if the leadership team isn’t bought in, I bet you have allies in other corners of the company.
 Amplify your impact by finding people who care.
 This is especially important for cisgender white male allies to be mindful of.
 By partnering with others and inviting them to check your ally efforts, you can avoid co-opting the work of marginalized groups and the trappings of the “white savior.”

 But overall, I’m really glad you’re asking these questions.
 Some of the most effective D&I programs have been employee-led.
 I’ve seen over and over again how grassroots movement within companies ended up opening the eyes of senior leaders.
 Maybe that will happen for your leadership team, maybe it won’t.
-I’ll cover earning that buy-in in a future post – it’s a frequently asked question here at I@W – but remember that’s just one part of the equation.
+I’ll cover earning that buy-in in a future post – it’s a frequently asked question here at I@W – but that’s just one part of the equation.
 We can also focus on supporting the people who actually need our support.
-And the little things can surprisingly mean a high ROI.

 Indeed, as you say, this is about doing the right thing.
 Sounds like you just have to start.